Medical questions & health advice by board certified doctors

-"What makes my wrist hurt at the end of the day?
+"What makes my wrist hurt at the end of the day?"

 I am a student that uses a computer frequently.
 I work out moderately and am in good physical condition.
 I have not broken any bones or had any sprain in the past.
 Likewise, I am on no medication.

 Wrist pain can be from many causes.
 Often, this is caused by an injury to the bones, muscles or ligaments.
 This can cause pain, especially with movement.
 Normally this is initiated by a trauma or fall, although this may not be the case.
 Some bone breaks subsequently cause a limitation of blood to the bone, and can cause serious problems.
 This should be evaluated.
 Another, and more likely cause, is termed a repetitive stress injury.
 The most common and classic of repetitive stress injuries in the wrist is carpal tunnel syndrome.
 This is caused by continuous use of the wrist tendons and muscles (often from typing) that cause inflammation and impinge on the nerve that supplies the wrist.
 This nerve feeds the thumb's side of the hand, so this area often hurts more.
 This should be evaluated.
 There are treatments for repetitive stress injuries, which include supports for your computer and splints for your wrists.
 Rarely, surgery is needed.
 Talk to your doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.